Hong Kong’s Strategy to Dominate the Low-Altitude Economy

 Hong Kong's traditional strength in professional services gets significant emphasis.
 The territory should enhance its testing and certification capabilities specifically for low-altitude aircraft, helping Chinese manufacturers access global markets.
 Insurance services require the development of actuarial models based on operational data.
 Legal and financial services supporting low-altitude enterprises could become major export industries.

-International Collaboration: Learning from the FAA Model
+The FAA's Digital Infrastructure: Learning from the FAA Model

 Hong Kong's strategy places exceptional emphasis on international collaboration, particularly drawing lessons from the United States Federal Aviation Administration's approach to low-altitude airspace management.
 The FAA’s Unmanned Aircraft Systems Data Exchange, specifically the Low Altitude Authorization and Notification Capability (LAANC), provides a crucial blueprint for Hong Kong's own airspace management system.